June Awareness | Get Involved!

 To put perspective on some of these life altering issues, please allow me to share personal stories about each of the following charities who so deservingly need our support.

 It’s ALS Awareness month (otherwise known as Lou Gherig’s disease).
-Several years ago I worked with a gentleman whose wife was diagnosed with ALS and he had to watch the love of his life deteriorate slowly, over a few years.
-When she passed away, he was a completely broken man and it took a long time for him to recover from his loss.
+Several years ago I worked with a gentleman whose wife was diagnosed with ALS.
+He had to watch the love of his life deteriorate slowly, over a few years.
+When she passed away, he was a completely broken man.
+It took a long time for him to recover from his loss.
 In those moments, it would have been fantastic to have a ray of hope, to have some lifeline to offer her for her agonizing deterioration and for him to not experience that kind of loss for so many years before she was gone.

-Please visit one of our charities – The ALS Society of Alberta – for more information about the disease and how you can make a difference.
+Please visit one of our charities – The ALS Society of Alberta – for more information about the disease.
+You can make a difference!

 Watching a baby who needs to have a shunt surgically implanted in his little body to drain the fluid from his brain and watching him endure multiple surgeries before his first birthday, was probably one of the most challenging things I’ve ever experienced – and he wasn’t even my child.
 His little life encompassed brain injury due to premature birth, along with cerebral palsy.
 Caring for this wee one to provide relief for my dear friends certainly brought awareness of the things people go through that sometimes we have no understanding of.

-These two charities – Spina Bifida/Hydrocephalus Association of Alberta and Brain Trust Canada – impact the lives and families of those dealing with the challenges that come with both disease and brain injury, and are deserving of the funds they receive to carry on the work of research and family support.
+These two charities – Spina Bifida/Hydrocephalus Association of Alberta and Brain Trust Canada – impact lives.
+They help families of those dealing with the challenges that come with both disease and brain injury.
+They are deserving of the funds they receive to carry on the work of research and family support.

 For my boy’s 5th Relay for Life Victory Lap in Edmonton he got to lead the pack!